-- Support the mission of Oak Mountain Academy. - Serve as ambassadors of Oak Mountain Academy. - Approach the coach first before reaching out to administration. - Respect the judgement/strategy of the coach and do not criticize players, coaches, or officials. - Show compassion for all injured players; applaud positive performances; and avoid the use of inappropriate language and behavior as it could lead to an ejection from the event. - Understand that the coach determines playing time and takes into consideration many factors and prioritizes what is best for the team and the individual. - Respect the authority of those who administer and officiate the competition. - Handle all conflicts or concerns professionally with the coach and/or administrator.
+- Support the mission of Oak Mountain Academy. - Serve as ambassadors of Oak Mountain Academy. - Approach the coach first before reaching out to administration. - Respect the judgement/strategy of the coach and do not criticize players, coaches, or officials. - Show compassion for all injured players; applaud positive performances; and avoid the use of inappropriate language and behavior as it could lead to an ejection from the event. - Understand that the coach determines playing time and takes into consideration many factors and prioritizes what is best for the team and the individual. - Respect the authority of those who administer and officiate the competition. - When a parent feels compelled to address an issue with a coach, he/she should wait at least 24 hours after the contest/practice where the issue happened before contacting the coach. - Handle all conflicts or concerns professionally with the coach and/or administrator.